 - 10 Credits: $49 = ($ 4.90 per address)

 - 20 Credits: $89 = ($ 4.45 per address)

-GIS credits listed under My Credits are linked to each designer profile and CD Key and are separate from the main account.
+GIS credits linked to each designer profile and Product Key and are separate from the main account.

 Shared Credits can be purchased by the Account Owner on Account Management and shared among all Memberships on the account.